 Walkway Over The Hudson

 We are those friends who think we can walk anywhere.
-One day, driving across the George Washington bridge, we were wondering aloud how wide The Hudson is and where there might be pedestrian crossings.
+One day, driving across the George Washington bridge, we were wondering aloud how wide the Hudson River is and where there might be pedestrian crossings.

-Google told us about a 1.28 mile span between Poughkeepsie and Highland where one can walk, ride, or rollerblade across the bridge deck, 212 feet above the river.
+Google told us about the Walkway Over The Hudson.
+A 1.28 mile span between Poughkeepsie and Highland where one can walk, ride, or rollerblade across the bridge deck, 212 feet above the river.

 A leisurely strolling pace and stops for lots of photos, will take you about 2 hours to walk the span and get back.
 We’ve visited in Summer and in Winter and the cold weather definitely inspires you pick up the pace!